-An access control list is a basic traffic filter for ingress and egress packets.
-The ACL can examine each Ethernet packet's information and take the necessary action.
+Access control list is a basic traffic filter for ingress and egress packets.
+It can examine each Ethernet packet's information and take necessary action.
 Moxa Layer 3 switches provide complete filtering capability.
 Access list criteria could include the source or destination IP address of the packets, the source or destination MAC address of the packets, IP protocols, or other information.
 The ACL can check these criteria to decide whether to permit or deny access to a packet.